sergiopalmavera/WGS_analysis_mmu/batch3/03_quality_control_analysis/r_scripts/01_QC_before_after_fastp.md

 -   The mean GC content does not change much after fastp-correction (42.3 vs 42.1).
 This level of GC content is consistent with the expectation for mouse (42%, <https://bionumbers.hms.harvard.edu/bionumber.aspx>?&id=102409&ver=9)

 -   The duplication pct is ~12%.
 So probably there will be ~12% drop in coverage after alignment.

+-   After resequencing the dropout sample (original avg cvg 0.23x) coverage increased to 4x (original dropout not included, as it could be a suboptimal sample).

 Export cvg information
 ======================